markgdev/home-assistant_OctopusAgile/README.md

 ### mpan, serial, and auth
 Your MPAN and serial number are listed on your [API dashboard page](https://octopus.energy/dashboard/developer/). "*auth*" is your API key from the same page.

+### agilerate
+As of July 2022 there are now 3 Agile Tariffs :
+  * AGILE-18-02-21 - The unit rate is capped at 35p/kWh (including VAT)
+  * AGILE-22-07-22 - The unit rate is capped at 55p/kWh (including VAT)
+  * AGILE-22-08-31 - The unit rate is capped at 78p/kWh (including VAT)

+default if not set is AGILE-18-02-21

 ### moneymakers
 The concept of moneymakers is devices that should always turn on if the price drops to 0 or below.
 This can either be a switch or climate device.
 Note that I have only tested this with my tado thermostat.